+call me."
 "It's getting late.
-He'll be thinking pretty soon that you've gone to bed."
+He'll be thinking

+retty soon that you've gone to bed."
 Ann hesitated.
 "I'll wait until eleven," she finally decided.
 "Then, if he hasn't called, I will."
 Bun immediately begged and received permission to stay up until then, and he and Penny settled down to a game of double solitaire on the card-table.
+Ann. sitting beside them card-table.
 Ann, sitting beside them